conda-incubator/conda-store-ui/README.md

    yarn run start
    ```

+   once completed, you should be able to access the application at [http://localhost:8000/](http://localhost:8000/)

+> [!IMPORTANT]
-When compiling the application for development you will need to set a number of environment variables.
-Refer to the [Configuration documentation](https://conda-incubator.github.io/conda-store-ui/?path=/docs/docs-configuration--page) for more information.
+> When compiling the application for development you will need to set several environment variables.
+> Refer to the [Configuration documentation](https://conda-incubator.github.io/conda-store-ui/?path=/docs/docs-configuration--page) for more information.

 ### Making a release

 To create a new version of this package, follow these steps:

 <!-- TODO: need to link to CalVer/release docs -->

 1. Bump the version number in `package.json` (we use CalVer: `YYYY.MM.releaseNumber` starting with `releaseNumber=1`)
 2. [Start a new GitHub release](https://github.com/conda-incubator/conda-store-ui/releases/new)
    - Call the release the current version, e.g. `2023.9.1`
    - In the **`Choose a Tag:`** dropdown, type in the release name (e.g., `2023.9.1`) and click "Create new tag"
    - Add the release notes in the text field [^github-activity]
 3. Confirm that the release completed successfully by checking the [GitHub Actions page](https://github.com/conda-incubator/conda-store-ui/actions).
 Once completed, a new release will be available at [npm - @conda-store/conda-store-ui](https://libraries.io/npm/@conda-store%2Fconda-store-ui)

 [^github-activity]: If you wish, use [`github-activity` to generate a Changelog](https://github.com/choldgraf/github-activity), e.g. `github-activity conda-incubator/conda-store-ui --since 2023.9.1 --until 2023.10.1 --auth <GH personal access token>`